vectordotdev/vector/SECURITY.md

 #### Signed Commits

-All commits within Vector must be cryptographically signed.
-This ensures all commits are verified, trusted, and authentic.
+When possible, commits on Vector's release branches must be cryptographically signed.

 #### Protected Branches